What Your Test Results Mean - Negative Test Result

 It takes time for seroconversion to occur.
 This is when your body begins to produce the antibodies an HIV test is looking for—anywhere from 2 weeks to 6 months after infection.
 So if you have an HIV test with a negative result within 3 months of your last possible exposure to HIV, the CDC recommends that you be retested 3 months after that first screening test.

-A negative result is only accurate if you have had any risks for HIV infection in the last 6 months—and a negative result is only good for past exposure.
+A negative result is only accurate if you have not had any risks for HIV infection in the last 6 months—and a negative result is only good for past exposure.
 If you get a negative test result, but continue to engage in high-risk behaviors, you are still at risk for HIV infection.
-For a brief list of HIV risk factors please see the CDC HIV/AIDS basic information page at http://www.cdc.gov/hiv/topics/basic/index.htm#risk.
+For information on risk behaviors and how HIV is transmitted, please see CDC's HIV Basics page on HIV transmission.

 What Your Test Results Mean - Positive Test Result